rwlink3z8/pyw2sites/README.md

 # future work

-I would scrape the weather data differently
+I would scrape the weather data differently, directly from nfl.com or profootballarchives.com

 I would look at home and away teams to see if there is an advantage

+I would look at the running game

+I would also like to see if there is a trend of more or less games during inclement weather over time

+I ignored temperature and I think that should be considered as well